Turkey arrests man suspected of spying for UAE - source | Law-Order

 Turkey arrests man suspected of spying for UAE - source

 Last year, Turkey arrested another two men also suspected of spying on Arab nationals, including political exiles and students, for the UAE.
-At the time, an official said one of those two was connected to the murder of Saudi journalist Jamal Khashoggi at Saudi Arabia's consulate in Istanbul October 2018.
+At the time, an official said one of those two was connected to the murder of Saudi journalist Jamal Khashoggi at Saudi Arabia's consulate in Istanbul in October 2018.
+One of the suspects later committed suicide in prison, according to the prosecutor's office.

-The latest suspect traveled to Turkey using a non-UAE passport, but Turkish authorities have obtained "a trove of documents" from him showing UAE affiliation, the official said.
-There was no immediate reaction from UAE authorities.
+The latest suspect travelled to Turkey using a non-UAE passport and "infiltrated Arab dissident and journalist networks for years," the official said.
+Abu Dhabi and Ankara have been at odds for several years over foreign policy and attitudes toward political Islamist groups, and they back opposing sides in Libya's protracted war.

 - READ MORE ON: